 Michael and Anissa both earned Master of Social Work degrees and are Licensed Clinical Social Workers.
 We have been married since 1997 and share the common mission to work with you to provide an opportunity to remove obstacles in your life so that you can make healthy decisions that lead to reconciliation and healing.
 Therapy often promotes new ways of thinking and behaving that helps to foster personal growth, maturity, and an improved sense of being grounded in your own identity.
 Common concerns we often treat include the following:

 Our office address is 216 West Millbrook Road, Raleigh (27609).
 We are located in Midtown Raleigh close to North Hills Mall, and very near the intersection of Six Forks and Millbrook Roads.

-Anissa and I accept Blue Cross & Blue Shield (all plans); Medicare; and Magellan Behavioral Health (both psychotherapy and EAP work).
+Anissa and I accept Blue Cross & Blue Shield insurance (all plans).
+Michael also accepts Medicare insurance.
 For all other insurance plans: We will bill you at our normal rate and provide you with instructions to receive reimbursement directly from your insurance provider based upon your individual and/or family benefits.
 It is a good idea to contact your insurance provider before scheduling your first session so that you are familiar with the mental health benefits of your particular insurance plan.